arcticoder/warp-bubble-shape-catalog/README.md

 *Created: May 29, 2025*

-This repository collects the defining formulas, support sizes, and key free parameters for a variety of warp‐bubble "shape" profiles (e.g. Alcubierre's tanh‐based profile, Natário's smooth Gaussian variant, and others).
+This repository collects the defining formulas, support sizes, and key free parameters for 2 warp‐bubble "shape" profiles, Alcubierre's tanh‐based profile and Natário's smooth Gaussian variant.

 ## Overview